bentomhall/nih-system/homebrewery/core.homebrew.md

 <!--begin aside-->
 {Short rests are important}
 NIH system assumes that most "adventuring days" (the time between two long rests, whether 1 in-game day or many) that contain any significant amount of challenge will have time for at least one, and often two short rests.
-Some days may not--some days may have more.
+Some days may not&mdash;some days may have more.
 But on average, the system expects you to find time for at least one break sometime during the day, between challenges.
-That means that days consisting of a single big encounter are only ok when they're rare--use them as a spice, not a steady diet.
+That means that days consisting of a single big encounter are only ok when they're rare&mdash;use them as a spice, not a steady diet.

 If you consistently find your pace too rushed (in universe) to take an hour off or if you frequently only have a single fight per in-game day, consider one of the variants listed below.
 ##### Fast Short Rests